nguyentin190301/nguyentin190301.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year Computer Science PhD student at the University of Maryland, College Park (UMD), fortunately advised by [Prof. Hal Daumé III](http://users.umiacs.umd.edu/~hal/) and [Prof. Zubin Jelveh](https://zjelveh.github.io/), who care and foster conceptual creativity.
-My research interests include AI fairness, trustworthiness, natural language processing (NLP), machine learning (ML), and law.
-My currently most focused research direction is law-informed fairness, including but not limited to two broad questions:
-1. How to identify the current stances and knowledge gaps of heterogeneous legal sources that regulate a.
-AI in general, and b. the fairness of AI-involved decision-making processes in particular?
-2. How to design new concepts, technical experiments, and/or human studies to address those law-informed AI fairness knowledge gaps while minimizing disruptiveness to existing legal principles?
+The broad theme of my PhD research is incorporating insights from law and moral philosophy to audit for and enable fairer attribution of responsibility in collaborative human-AI systems.
+The first category of ``responsibility’' is "burden", e.g., 1/ decision subjects’ burden of bearing unfavorable and potentially erroneous decisions and 2/ decision makers’ burden of potentially suffering more when AI assistance is given (compared to when they make decisions alone).
+The second category of ``responsibility’' is "blame", e.g., when a human-AI system decides or generates something wrong, how to fairly determine whom to blame?

+Regarding research methods, through PhD and internship work, I am interested in three distinct but complementary methods:
+1/ formulating new arguments based on primary legal sources (Law);
+2/ designing human subject experiments and statistical analyses (HCI);
+3/ scraping online text, building classification models, fine-tuning language models against harmful content and measuring the quality of such fine-tuning (technical NLP/ML).

 ## Funding and Awards
 1. [DOJ/NIJ Graduate Research Fellowship 2023](https://nij.ojp.gov/graduate-research-fellowship-program-past-and-present-fellows) ($166,500 over 3 years; topic: [Operationalizing the Individual versus Group Fairness Dichotomy for Recidivism Risk Assessment: US Legal Challenges and Technical Proposals](https://www.researchgate.net/publication/376268389_Operationalizing_the_Individual_v_Group_Fairness_Dichotomy_for_Recidivism_Risk_Assessment_US_Legal_Challenges_and_Technical_Proposals))